RNG42/NoitaSeedChanger/README.md

 Compatible with the latest Build ( May 20 2020) - STEAM

+**Since the latest Noita update, changing seeds with NSC only work if you restart Noita.
+The code have to be rewritten to work properly with the latest version.
+I'll look into it when i have the time to do so.**

 Beta versions are no longer supported, due to the frequency of updates.
 You are still able to add the needed data yourself if you want.
 See the 'Compatibility' section below.

 **Recent changes:**